toker/android-pull-to-refresh/README.md

 ### This project is a fork of Chris Banes' Android-PullToRefresh project.
 The project provides flexibility in customization in addition to adding brand new features listed below.
 - __New!__ AAR package support
 - Google-like pull to refresh animation support (in Android 3.x or 4.x)

+  *__NOTE__: This style is now supported in [Android Support Library](http://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html).
+  I recommend you to use the support library instead of this library, unless you are already using and want to change the style from old style to it.*

 - Easy layout customization - no need to include the library's source code directly into your project.
 - Easily Customizable loading layouts, labels, and icons.
 - Ability to customize and add multiple indicator layouts.